 Does your marketing agency have a clear goal for gross profit margins?
 Learn from successful agencies and accountants what your goal should be and how to track and attain it.

-Setting a healthy gross profit goal is the first step towards the success of your marketing agency.
-It can help you price your marketing services more strategically, track how well you’re using your company’s resources to deliver your services, and assess your sales and marketing spending.
+Setting a healthy gross profit goal is the first step toward the success of your marketing agency.
+It can help you price your marketing services more strategically, track how well you use your company’s resources to deliver your services, and assess your sales and marketing spending.

 However, setting a goal isn’t enough.
 You have to track it on a monthly basis as well.
 That way, you can spot problems and notice trends in your business.
 A change in gross margin can indicate several things, such as a problem with a particular client or cost overruns for the company as a whole.
 It can also show profitability trends and how your business measures against industry standards.

 Essentially, setting a gross profit goal will give you an understanding of how successfully you’re running your marketing agency.
 But how high should you set your gross profit goal?

 Gross profit margins for marketing and advertising agencies have been fairly stable in the last couple of years.
 In 2019, the average gross profit margin was 23%, only a little bit higher than the margin of 21% in 2018.